emanuxd11/LDTS-project/docs/README.md

 <p align="center">
   <b><i>Fig 1.
 MVC architecture UML</i></b>
 </p>

-**The Pattern:**

-To solve this problem, we decided to use MVC Architecture.
-MVC means Model, Viewer, Controller, respectively.
-The model stores the data of the game and has methods that allows the controller to manipulate them.
-In its turn, the controller has implemented the logic of the game and is the entity that is responsible for use the data from the model, coherently.
-The viewer has two main functionalities.
-The first one, is to show to the player what is happening in the game.
-The second one, is to read the input that is given by the player and send it to the controller.

 #### THE GHOSTS NEED TO CHANGE THEIR STATE WHEN PACMAN EATS A POWERPELLET